- Spermicides prevent pregnancy by stopping sperm from getting to the egg.

 What kinds of spermicide are there and how do I use them?

 Contraceptive foam, which is a spermicide in an aerosol form, is inserted deep into your vagina using a small applicator.
 Contraceptive cream or jelly can also be inserted deep into the vagina with a small applicator.
-Contraceptive creams or jellies are good to use with diaphragms.
+Contraceptive creams or jellies are good to use with diaphragms and cervical caps.
 Follow the directions on the package.
 You should insert foams, creams, or jellies no more than 30-60 minutes before you have intercourse.
 You should wait several minutes after you insert them before you have intercourse.

 The small, oval-shaped vaginal suppositories are placed deep in the vagina and release a contraceptive foam 10-15 minutes after you insert one.
 Because of this, you should not have intercourse until 15 minutes after insertion, so there is time for the foaming to occur.